rahul-kgupta/rahul-kgupta.github.io/index.md

 Current Openings
 -----
-My group has opening of two Ph.D. students starting this Fall (August, 2025).
-If you are interested in joining my group, please send me your CV, Transcript and a short pargraph stating your motivation.
+My group has opening of two Ph.D. students starting this Fall (August 2025).
+If you are interested in joining my group, please send me your CV, Transcript, and a short paragraph stating your motivation.

 News
 ------